 In the past year, various social media platforms have become a real force to be reckoned with in the marketing world.
 Hence, making serious money from the internet is no longer a big deal for everyone ‒ observing the success from Facebook online shops to the bolder marketing strategy of using today’s biggest image channel, Instagram.
 And just like that, we’ve heard a lot about the term “influencer” across social media marketing, blogging, and vlogging communities.

-So what really is an influencer?
+So what really is a social media influencer?

 A social media influencer is someone who shares interesting content online.
 He or she can be a blogger/vlogger or vice versa.
 Influencers usually receive attention from their massive followers because they are seen as someone who has a unique, creative, and informative insight about certain topics, issues, or products.